afarzane/afarzane/README.md

 ### Hi there 👋, my name is Amirali Farzaneh
 #### I'm a junior Systems Engineer with a strong background in C/C++, MATLAB, Signal Processing, and Quality Assurance.
-I have developed a keen interest in embedded systems and robotics.
+I have developed a keen interest in embedded systems, computer vision, and robotics.
 Currently, I am working on a 6-axis robotic arm that will grab and hand-in a tool based on vocal commands.
 I am in stages of...
   -  Developing a mechanical prototype through 3D printing the designed arm
      -  Optimizing designs in Fusion 360 for development of kinematics algorithms.